PermyakovSergey/HomeTaskGB/fileHT.md

 ## Text selection

-To *highlighting the text in italics, frame it with asterisks*
+To *highlighting the text in italics, frame it with asterisks* or _underscores_

-To _highlighting the text in italics, frame it with underscores_

 To **highlighting the text in bold, frame it with double asterisks** or __double underscores__

 To hightlighting the text by strikethrough frame it in ~~double tilde~~

-для добавления зачеркнутого текста обрамляем его двойной тильдой
+underscores or underlining or understrike where is the truth?! quod est in quaestione :)